KillingSpark/rustysd/Readme.md

 * More socket types
     1. Netlink is missing for example
     1. Abstract namespace for unix sockets (but thats linux specific anyways and rust stdlib doesnt support it.....)
-* Service type oneshot is missing
 * Service type idle is missing (not even sure if its a good idea to support this)
 * A systemctl equivalent to control/query rustysd (there is a small jsonrpc2 API but that might change again)
     1. Killing is missing
     2. Disabling of units is missing
     3. A better UI than pretty-printed json is missing
 * Many of the missing features in feature-comparison.md are relatively simple issues
+* Checking exit codes of execprestart/execpoststart and oneshot services

 Unclear how much work it is:
 * Get all the meta-targets and default dependencies right